cchantep/acolyte/reactive-mongo/readme.md

 }
 ```

-> When result Future is complete, Mongo resources initialized by Acolyte are released (driver and connections).

 As in previous example, main API object is [AcolyteDSL](https://github.com/cchantep/acolyte/blob/master/reactive-mongo/src/main/scala/acolyte/reactivemongo/AcolyteDSL.scala).

-Dependency can be added to SBT project with `"org.eu.acolyte" %% "reactive-mongo" % "1.0.28"`, and in a Maven one as following:
+Dependency can be added to SBT project with `"org.eu.acolyte" %% "reactive-mongo" % "1.0.28"`, or in a Maven one as following:

 ```xml
 <dependency>